SolaceProducts/solace-spring-cloud/solace-spring-cloud-starters/solace-spring-cloud-stream-starter/README.md

 ## Failed Message Error Handling

-Spring cloud stream binders already provides a number of application-internal reprocessing strategies for failed messages during message consumption such as:
+The Spring cloud stream framework already provides a number of application-internal reprocessing strategies for failed messages during message consumption such as.
+You can read more about that [here](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/current/reference/html/spring-cloud-stream.html#spring-cloud-stream-overview-error-handling):

-* Forwarding errors to various [Spring error message channels](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#_application_error_handling)
-* Internally re-processing the failed messages through the usage of a [retry template](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#_retry_template)

 However, after all internal error handling strategies have been exhausted, the Solace implementation of the binder would by default reject messages that consumer bindings fail to process.
 Though it may be desirable for these failed messages be preserved and externally re-processed, in which case this binder also provides 2 error handling strategies that consumer bindings can be configured to use: